Competitive swimming in Cape Town. The sport that will build and develop at least 10 character traits.

 Competitive swimming is not only a sport.
 IT'S A LIFESTYLE!
-Swimmers are in a state of being strong, active & energetic-VITALITY.
-These amazing athletes are prodigies of nature
+A sport that will build resilience.
+These amazing athletes are prodigies of nature.
+Let us look at 6 questions normally asked about competitive swimming:

 Competitive swimming is one of the most popular Olympic sports, with varied distance events in butterfly, breaststroke, backstroke, freestyle and individual medley.
 In addition to these individual events, four swimmers can take part in either a freestyle or medley relay.